Manfred Weber

 • Important: Don’t drop the magnet onto the test object to protect the sensor from shock acceleration.
 Gently slide the sensor with the magnet to the place.

-• Do not use magnets for seismic accelerometers (risk of overload).
+• Do not use magnets for seismic accelerometers (risk of damage).

 130 (M3)